cortinaluis/vue-google-map-sample/README.md

 For `components/google_map_loader` needs configurations in order to load Google Map, we are passing `mapElemId`, `apiKey`, and `config`.
-`isReady` isn't really necessary, but I'm passing this function for `components/google_map_loader` to call it upon the map instantiation, and `view/map` can tell when the map is ready (I have some map resizing job).
+Where `isReady` isn't really necessary, but I'm passing this function for `components/google_map_loader` to call it upon the map instantiation, and `view/map` can tell when the map is ready (I have some map resizing job).